Byzantine context · Seljuk

 Melissa officinalis — lemon balm — was a central plant of Byzantine monastic herbalism.
 The monks of Iznik cultivated it continuously from the twelfth century, and the tradition carried through Seljuk and Ottoman administrations without interruption.

 On the body, melissa is the plant of calm.
 Mevlana of Konya wrote of Vuslat — the return to one's own centre.
-Melissence carries that register: not a fix, a return.
+The plant carries that same register: not a fix, a return.

 Properties: calming, mildly cooling, gently uplifting.
 Traditional uses: infusions, scalp tonic, light skin water, evening bath.